RareSkills/solana-tutorial/content/anchor-transfer-sol/anchor-transfer-sol.md

 The `'a` , `'b`, and `'c` are Rust lifetimes.
 Rust lifetimes are a complicated topic we'd rather avoid for now.
 But a high level explanation is that the Rust code needs assurances the resources passed into the loop `for recipient in ctx.remaining_accounts` will exist for the entirety of the loop.

 ### ctx.remaining_accounts
 The loop loops through for `recipient in ctx.remaining_accounts`.
-The keyword `remaining_acocunts` is the Anchor mechanism for passing in an arbitrary number of accounts without having to create a bunch of keys in the Context struct.
+The keyword `remaining_accounts` is the Anchor mechanism for passing in an arbitrary number of accounts without having to create a bunch of keys in the Context struct.

 In the Typescript tests, we can add `remaining_accounts` to the transaction like so: